keyboardpartner/HX3.5-Scan-Drivers/README.md

 These are older scan driver sources for HX3.5 mainboards, to be compiled with PicoBlaze Assembler KCPSM6 from Ken Chapman.

+**Please note:** Scan drivers designed for HX3.6/3.7 are updated versions and will run on HX3.5 also.
+Please use the  [**HX3.6/3.7 scan drivers repository**](https://github.com/keyboardpartner/HX3.6-3.7-Scan-Drivers) for any new developments.

 Repository contains KCPSM6 and HEX converter for creation of *scan.dat* files; use batch files to execute.

 Schematics to be found on http://updates.keyboardpartner.de/Files/index.php?dir=Schematics